SquareCodeFX/Leviathan/README.md

 ### Subcommand tree via Builder.sub(...)
 You can define real subcommands and let LeviathanCommand route both execution and tab-completion automatically.

+Note: Do not call .register(...) on subcommands.
+Only register the root command declared in plugin.yml.
+Subcommands are dispatched by the root command automatically.
+If you build a subcommand as a FluentCommand and then call subCommand.register(plugin), an ApiMisuseException will be thrown.
 ```java
 FluentCommand set = FluentCommand.builder("set")
   .description("Set a key to a value")